valerielim/Sentiment-Analysis/Process.md

 ### Background

-Grab and Uber are competing pretty hard for the local market right now.
-After Travis' controversies started in Feb 2017, I noticed some friends grew polarised towards one company or the other.
-I wondered if the company's press image would affect the way other customers felt towards the brand as well.
+Grab and Uber are competing hard for the local market right now.
+After Uber's controversies in Feb 2017, I noticed various friends grew polarised towards one company or the other.
+Subsequently, I wondered how the company's image would affect the way other customers felt towards the brand as well.

-This post outlines the process I used to mine public Facebook data using Graph API and `R `for Uber and Grab.
-I then built a `naive bayes` sentiment classifier to label the data and visualised the results below.
+This post outlines the process I used to mine public data from Facebook for Uber and Grab.
+I used Graph API to access the data, `e1071`, `RTextTools` and `SentimentR` on `R` to conduct sentiment analysis, and then visualised the results with `ggplot`.
 All in all, I'm looking to see if there is a difference in the way people feel toward Grab and Uber.

 **Quick outline of workflow:**